flipper-io/flipper/CONTRIBUTING.md

 **Source -** [`library`](../../tree/master/library)

 The platform level library, libflipper, is the foundation upon which higher level language bindings are constructed.
 It provides all of the boilerplate needed to talk to Flipper hardware over a variety of endpoints (USB, network, etc).
-It is reposnible for the following:
+It is responsible for the following:

 - Construct message runtime packets and send them to the hardware
 - Define and managing the data structures that communicate information between the host and device